Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/slashing-parameter-configuration.md

 ### queueDeallocation

-Operators call this to deallocate from their slashable stake(magnitudes) for a given (operator, IStrategy, operatorSet(avs, operatorSetId)) tuple.
+Operators call this to deallocate from their slashable stake (magnitudes) for a given (operator, IStrategy, operatorSet(avs, operatorSetId)) tuple.
 A queued deallocation from a (operator, IStrategy, operatorSet(avs, operatorSetId)) tuple is bounded by the latest pending slashable magnitude defined, as one cannot deallocate more than what is going to be allocated.
 These deallocations must be completed in a 2-tx step process by `queueDeallocation` and `comepleteDeallocation`.
-Queued deallocations are only completable after 21 days and are still subject to slashing from the operatorSet while queued.
+Queued deallocations are slashable for 21 days after they're queued.
+They're completable after 21 days.

 The function can be called with an EIP1271 signature from the operator or by the operator itself.